 Maintenance of accurate wildlife harvest records is an important aspect of successful hunting lease management.
 At a minimum, the number of harvested animals should be recorded.
-For big game, additional useful records include gender, age-class, dressed weight, antler measurements, and good photographs of male animals.
+For big game, additional useful records include gender, age-class, dressed weight, antler measurements and good photographs of male animals.
 Accurate records are necessary to detect changes in populations, measure progress towards management goals, evaluate the success of management activities, and predict future needs.
 Harvest records help evaluate the potential value of a lease and help determine how many hunters a property can support.
 Good records and photographs provide useful information when advertising a hunting lease.
 Lessors may want to include a provision in the lease granting the lessor permission to use such data and/or photographs in advertisements or other publications.
 Lessees are usually cooperative when it is a requirement in the lease agreement and it is explained to them that it can help maintain or improve their hunting experience.
-Other useful information can include hunter's names, dates of hunts, hours hunted for each species, and locations of harvests.
+Other useful information can include hunters' names, dates of hunts, hours hunted for each species, and locations of harvests.

 If existing or anticipated harvest rates cause undesirable population trends, it is prudent to establish harvest limits.
 A harvest limit represents the maximum number of a species or a gender that can be taken from an area in a certain time.
-Unregulated harvest can alter deer sex ratios, buck age structure, trophy quality of a deer herd, turkey distribution, bass abundance, bass size structure, etc. Small game harvest limits are generally unnecessary except for areas with heavy hunting pressure or for the purpose of spreading the harvest across a season among more hunters.
-Harvest limits often change from year to year as wildlife populations and habitat conditions change, so provisions for annual changes in harvest limits should be made in the lease agreement.
+Unregulated harvest can alter deer sex ratios, buck age structure, trophy quality of a deer herd, turkey distribution, bass abundance, bass size structure, etc. Harvest limits often change from year to year as wildlife populations and habitat conditions change, so provisions for annual changes in harvest limits should be made in the lease agreement.

 Some landowners prefer to limit the time and effort they invest into wildlife management or managing a lease.
 However, opportunities to increase income are not realized by many landowners who could increase the abundance or quality of their wildlife populations.
 Alternatively, some landowners have chosen to manage hunting leases full-time because of the enjoyment and financial rewards.
-Landowners interested in leasing hunting rights for deer should consider participating in the Oklahoma Department of Wildlife Conservation Deer Management Assistance Program (DMAP).
+Landowners interested in leasing hunting rights for deer should consider participating in the Oklahoma Department of Wildlife Conservation Deer

+Management Assistance Program (DMAP).
 Landowners that enroll in this program can receive valuable technical assistance on deer population and habitat management.
 In addition, DMAP properties typically have expanded doe harvest opportunities, which improves management options and might increase lease value for property owners.

-Habitat requirements for various species can be found in several Oklahoma Cooperative Extension Service, Noble Foundation, and Oklahoma Department of Wildlife Conservation publications.
+Habitat requirements for various species can be found in several Oklahoma State University Extension, Noble Foundation, and Oklahoma Department of Wildlife Conservation publications.
 Websites with this information are provided at the end of this publication; however, none of this information can replace the knowledge and experience of a qualified wildlife biologist.
 An onsite visit by a competent consultant is useful to customize a land management program to suit your management objectives.